-Lucky Bar has to be one of the lowest priced bars in Pattaya, a big brand spirit and mixer sells for roughly US$2 a glass.
+Lucky Bar has to be one of the lowest-priced bars in Pattaya, a big brand spirit and mixer sells for roughly US$2 a glass.
 That’s cheap, and Lucky’s usually pretty cheerful too.
-The bar doesn’t sell food, but Lucky sometimes lays on a party night with a spit roasted pig and music played at a neighbourly level.
-Lucky’s parties are very popular and well-attended do’s.
+The bar doesn’t sell food, but Lucky sometimes lays on a party night with a spit-roasted pig and music played at a neighbourly level.
+Lucky’s parties are popular and well-attended do’s.

 Nicky’s Bar & Restaurant is whispered by many westerners to be the best place in Soi Buakhao to eat, and who am I to argue after enjoying a splendid full English breakfast there.

 The bar’s appearance is swish and sweet, very chichi.
 A pool table, three wide-screen TV’s and a well-stocked bar with bottled and draught beer complete the bar and restaurant’s well-heeled look.
-The bar and its furnishings may echo an English country pub, but that illusion is unfortunately shattered by bare-headed motorcyclists racing past the windows.
-That’s Thailand, you can’t have it all ways..
+The bar and its furnishings may echo an English country pub, but that illusion gets shattered by bare-headed motorcyclists racing past the windows.
+That’s Thailand, and you can’t have it all ways.

-Nicky’s Bar & Restaurant has 11 rooms for rent, and each have an en-suite bathroom, satellite TV, in-room safe, refrigerator and mini bar.
-More information and pictures can be viewed on Nicky’s Bar & Restaurant website.
+Nicky’s Bar & Restaurant has 11 rooms for rent, and each has an en-suite bathroom, satellite TV, in-room safe, refrigerator and minibar.
+You can view more information and pictures on Nicky’s Bar & Restaurant website.

 Sweethearts Bar is the pride and joy of London born brothers Robbie and Colin, and the pair have been at the helm of their ‘Battle Cruiser’ (boozer) since April 2007.
-The bar is another that’s very popular with Pattaya expats and its interior would fit all the way on British TV’s Eastenders.
+The bar is another that’s very popular with Pattaya expats, and its interior would fit on British TV’s Eastenders.

 The air-conditioned bar has a wide range of drinks in stock, including local bottled beers and imported ones too – Heineken, San Miguel Light and Frosty Jacks Cider are some of their imported drinks.
-Sweethearts also has a menu you can sink your ‘Hampstead Heath’ (teeth) into.
+Sweethearts also have a menu you can sink your ‘Hampstead Heath’ (teeth) into any time of the day.
 A variety of western and Thai dishes are served, as well as light bar snacks and Sweethearts full English breakfast with ‘Steve McQueen’s’ (beans).
 There’s no excuse to leave Sweethearts Bar ‘Hank Marvin’ (starving).

 Now you know all about Pattaya’s Golden Triangle and three of the best bars in Soi Buakhao. [dublin-core-metadata]